CompanyCampus/web2day2013/en/pages/startup-contest.md

 **A Vine pitch #6secondsW2D for each startup**

-**A deadline, april 29th, to submit the application**
+**A deadline, May 7th, to submit the application**

 **40 startups qualified and selected for apply to the final**

 Thursday 16th may, pitch sessions and a final

-After a morning pitch session, 7 startups will be qualified for a final during the late afternoon.
+After a morning pitch session, 4 startups will be qualified for a final during the late afternoon.
 Two wild cards, coming from the Startup Factory, will join them.

 **Matching Meetings**